Urcane/laravel-iwatami/README.md

 1. fork and clone this repo
 2. create new mysql database named "laravel_iwatami"
 3. import "database/mySql/laravel_iwatami.sql" file to laravel_iwatami database
+4. run in terminal "npm i" for installing all package
 5. run in terminal "cd /laravel-iwatami" (go to your cloned repo)
-4. run in terminal "php artisan serve" to run in localhost:8000
+6. run in terminal "php artisan serve" to run in localhost:8000

 ### Email and Password for testing the App